Siemens to open plant to turn electricity from wind into hydrogen

 It said the plant can process up to 6 megawatts of electricity, making it the biggest PEM installation of its kind worldwide and able to supply 2,000 fuel cell cars.

-PEM technology, which is capable of responding to fluctuations in power production within just milliseconds, has also been tested successfully by another Siemens partner, utility RWE (RWEG.DE).
+PEM technology, which is capable of responding to fluctuations in power production within just milliseconds, has also been tested successfully by another Siemens partner, utility RWE.

-The plant is a collaboration between Siemens, the Mainz energy utility, industrial gases company Linde (LING.DE), and the Rhein-Main University of Applied Sciences.
+The plant is a collaboration between Siemens, the Mainz energy utility, industrial gases company Linde, and the Rhein-Main University of Applied Sciences.

 Energy storage is needed by power grids in Germany as they become increasingly vulnerable to gaps in output, as a result of the closure of nuclear reactors and increasing reliance on intermittent green energy such as wind or solar power.